microsoft/vsts-extension-retrospectives/README.md

 Once you create a new retrospective, you can share a link to it to all participants.
 Users can then access that link even from their mobile browsers to participate in the retrospective.
-The extension offers real time synchronisation, so all users will see the most upto date information without having to refresh the page.
+The extension offers real time synchronisation, so all users will see the most up-to-date information without having to refresh the page.

 ![A screenshot of the dropdown from the Board Actions Menu.
 The option for 'Copy Retrsopectivelink Link' is darkened as though the mouse is hovering over it.](https://github.com/microsoft/vsts-extension-retrospectives/raw/main/documentation/images/desktop/copy-retro-link.png)

-### 6. The Five Phases of the Standard Retrospective
+### 6. Phases of the Standard Retrospective

 The number of columns in each retrospective is determined by the selection made when making the new board.
-Regardless of the template, they still follow the same sequence of five stages.
+Regardless of the template, they still follow the same sequence of stages.

 #### The Prime Directive

-In this phase the facilitator sets the stage for the retrospective.
+If you had selected the 'Display 'Retrospective Prime Directive', you will see the option to view that directive which sets the stage for the retrospective.
 It is recommended that you click on the Prime Directive and read it out loud for everyone to hear.
-Remind everyone that any issues that discovered will be assumed to be process problems, not people problems.
+Remind everyone that any issues discovered will be assumed to be process problems, not people problems.

 ![A screenshot of the prime directive'](https://github.com/microsoft/vsts-extension-retrospectives/raw/main/documentation/images/desktop/prime-directive-lightmode.png)